MikeLirio/delirio-pi/README.md

 ![img](README.assets/boot-raspberry-pi4-22.png)

-At this point, the Raspberry
+At this point, the Raspberry Pi is configured.

 ### Ubuntu Installation